deva030/spotify-project/README.md

 6. Which genres show high acousticness vs high energy?

 ## 📊 Key Insights from the Dashboard

-•	✅ Total Tracks: ~89.7K
+- ✅ **Total Tracks:** ~89.7K
-•	✅ Distinct Artists: ~31K
+- ✅ **Distinct Artists:** ~31K
-•	✅ Distinct Albums: ~46K
+- ✅ **Distinct Albums:** ~46K
-•	✅ Average Popularity: ~33/100 (most tracks moderately popular).
+- ✅ **Average Popularity:** ~33/100 (most tracks moderately popular)
-•	✅ Top Artists include Linkin Park, Eminem, Pink Floyd, etc.
+- ✅ **Top Artists:** Linkin Park, Eminem, Pink Floyd, etc.
-•	✅ Only 8.5% of tracks are explicit, majority are non-explicit.
+- ✅ **Explicit vs Non-Explicit:** Only 8.5% of tracks are explicit; majority are clean.
-•	✅ Danceability vs Energy analysis shows: o	EDM & Hip-Hop = High Energy & Danceability.
+- ✅ **Danceability vs Energy Analysis:**
+  - EDM & Hip-Hop → High Energy + Danceability
-o	Acoustic / Classical = High Acousticness, Low Energy.
+  - Acoustic / Classical → High Acousticness, Low Energy
-•	✅ Popularity is not directly linked with Energy — some calm songs are still very popular.
+- ✅ **Popularity vs Energy:** Popularity is not always linked with Energy — calm songs can also be very popular.

-📝 Conclusion
+## 📝 Conclusion
-•	The dataset highlights the diversity of Spotify’s music library with a wide range of genres and artists.
+- The dataset highlights the diversity of Spotify’s music library with a wide range of genres and artists.
-•	Explicit songs form a small proportion compared to clean tracks.
+- Explicit songs form a small proportion compared to clean tracks.
-•	Audio features help in understanding listener preferences — energetic tracks dominate charts, but acoustic tracks still perform well.
+- Audio features help in understanding listener preferences: energetic tracks dominate charts, but acoustic tracks still perform well.
-•	This interactive Power BI dashboard can be used by music analysts, producers, or listeners to explore music insights.
+- This interactive Power BI dashboard can be used by music analysts, producers, or listeners to explore music insights.